-SEE: Encryption policy (Tech Pro Research)
+SEE: Quick glossary: Encryption (Tech Pro Research)

 Enterprise encryption adoption is being shaped by multi-cloud use and new regulations such as the EU General Data Protection Regulation (GDPR), the report noted.
 Some 84% of respondents said they either use the cloud for both sensitive and non-sensitive applications and data today, or that they plan to do so in the next 12-24 months.
 While 61% of respondents said they are using more than one public cloud provider, 71% plan to do so in the next two years, the report found.

 Some 39% of organizations are encrypting in public cloud services, such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud—an increase of 11% from last year, according to the report.

 Hardware security module (HSM) use grew to 41% this year—the highest level recorded, the report noted.
 The most common uses for HSMs are SSL/TLS and application-level encryption, with 20% of respondents reporting that they use HSMs with blockchain applications.

 The Internet of Things (IoT) is also driving encryption strategies: Nearly half (49%) of organizations said they are either partially or extensively deploying encryption of IoT data on IoT devices and platforms, the report found.